PierreRichemond/PierreRichemond/README.md

 <h1 align="center">Hi there, I'm Pierre 👋</h1>
 <h3 align="center">A Full-stack developer Ruby on Rails from France</h3>
-I started coding in early July 2021, it's been really challenging but I love it.
+I started coding in 2021, it's been really challenging but I love it.
 I studied through Le wagon Bootcamp, and I'm so grateful for all the knowledge that I gained.
 <br>
 I bet you want to know what I'm doing?!
 Check out my Portfolio(https://www.pierre-richemond.me/)!
 <br>